lopezpdvn/aspnet5co/pages/introduction.md

 * Publicly advocate ASP.NET, as well as .NET & Web technologies in general.

-* Identify needs and feature requests of the development version of ASP.NET and other related open source project in the .NET community.

-* Collaborate with the community on the implementation of such needs.

 * Introduce the new technology to technical and non-technical audiences.

   * Developers both new to .NET & ASP.NET or experienced in previous versions.